zengjixiang/jina/docs/concepts/preliminaries/coding-in-python-yaml.md

 (python-yaml)=
 # Coding in Python/YAML

-In the docs, you often see two coding styles when describing a Jina project:
+In the docs, you often see two coding styles when describing a Jina-serve project:

 ```{glossary}